Nike (NYSE:NKE)'s Product Line Is Tipping In A Positive Direction, According To Foot Locker (NYSE:FL)

 Nike dominates the bestselling shoes list, and adidas AG (ADR) (OTC: ADDYY) did not even manage to crack the most recent list.

-Foot Locker's positive tone gives credibility to Nike’s guidance of improvement to flat North American revenue growth in the fourth quarter of 2018 and growth in fiscal 2019, Nikick said.
+Foot Locker's positive tone gives credibility to Nike’s guidance of improvement to flat North American revenue growth in the fourth quarter of 2018 and growth in fiscal 2019, Nikic said.

 Wells Fargo raised its fiscal 2019 EPS estimate for Nike from $2.46 to $2.56.